 Hours & Information

-Alamance Parks facilities are currently operating on summer hours (May through August).
-Cedarock Park is open 8:00am to 9:00pm.
-Haw River Trail parks and paddle accesses are open 8:00am to 8:00pm.
+Alamance Parks facilities are currently operating on summer hours.
+Cedarock Park, Cane Creek Mountains Natural Area, and Haw River Trail parks and paddle accesses are open 8:00am to 9:00pm.
+The Cedarock Equestrian Center is open 8:00am to 8:00pm.

 3916 R. Dean Coleman Road, Burlington, North Carolina 27215

 Open Weekdays 8am-5pm

 4242 R. Dean Coleman Road, Burlington, North Carolina 27215

 See an issue at an Alamance Parks location?
 Submit a work request using this link.
 Describe the issue, select the appropriate park from the asset list & submit.